Internet network outages do happen!

 Disaster recovery plan (DRP)

-Although an Internet network outage is by no means what one would consider a major disaster, when it comes to businesses, it is one.
-It is one because operations are affected and because of that, a financial impact ensues.
-Having a disaster recovery plan (DRP) in place provides you with protection measures, that enables you to stay operational.
-In short, it’s an insurance.
+Although an Internet network outage is by no means what one would consider a major disaster, when it comes to businesses, it can be one.

 Legacy technology to the rescue